-As you may have guessed, the highlight of our last sourcing journey was the time spent in Eheng Village on the island of Borneo (Kalimantan).
+The highlight of our last sourcing journey was the time we got to spend in Eheng Village on Kalimantan, the Indonesian portion of the island of Borneo.
 We were graciously invited to stay and experience the beautiful culture and rhythms of Dayak life.
-Children walking to and from school, domesticated livestock and adventures into nearby forest plots were all part of our stay.
+Children walking to and from school, domesticated livestock, and adventures into nearby forest plots were all part of our stay.

-I spotted the young girl with the machete walking with her friends from school.
-When I asked what it was for, she replied in a very matter of fact way, “for clearing the way in the forest”.
-So I’m thinking to myself she really knows how to use this thing.
+At one point, I spotted a young girl carrying a machete while walking with her friends from school.
+When I asked what it was for, she very matter-of-factly replied, “For clearing the way in the forest!”.
+From the way she so easily handled the blade, I could tell she really knew how to use that thing.
 A girl after my own heart!

 Our Aspen Bag with Sea Grass Accents

-Sea grass or “salt-water-grass” is yet another beautiful fiber from the forest.
-It grows on the riverbanks or estuary areas in brackish waters.
-This is not to be confused with sea grass that grows on the ocean floor.
-The leaves of the grass can grow to be approximately 10 feet.
-They are typically somewhat tended by the farmers that harvest the materials and once processed are twisted or braided into various diameters for weaving.
-It is often mixed with other woven materials to create beautiful accents.
+Sea grass or “salt-water-grass” (not to be confused with sea grass that grows on the ocean floor) is a beautiful fibre from the rainforest.
+It grows on the riverbanks or estuary areas in brackish waters and the leaves can grow to be approximately 10 feet.
+These meadows are typically tended by local farmers who then harvest the materials.
+Once processed, the fibres are twisted or braided into various diameters for weaving.
+It's often mixed with other woven materials to create beautiful accents.

-Find more about Bark Cloth here from our NGO partner NTFP (Non-timber Forest Products)
+You can find out more about bark cloth from our NGO partner NTFP (Non-Timber Forest Products)